 Thus many City Point residents today—particularly many living in that two-thirds portion of City Point north of Interstate-95—incorrectly think they simply live in “The Hill” or “Hill South”. (“Hill South” is actually a large police district originating from the 1980s, when the four Police Dept. quadrants were replaced with smaller “districts”—including “Hill North” and “Hill South”.
 These soon expanded into municipal administrative districts, as well.
 In recent years some have confused these districts with “neighborhoods”: recently the city placed banners throughout the Hill North police district that proclaim “Hill North is my home”!—even though these police districts do not conform to traditional neighborhoods—and indeed are too vast in area to meet any standard definition of the word “neighborhood”.
 Given the historical tension between minority communities and urban police departments, there is a bizarre irony that such a community would call a police district its “home”!)

 In 2001 the one-third of City Point south of Interstate-95 was made a “local historic district”.
 Purportedly this was to preserve that area’s buildings from further modern alterations.
 However, New Haven has no effective means to enforce historic district regulations.
 Consequently, property owners continue to make modern-looking exterior alterations with no penalty and “demolition by neglect” remains endemic in such historic districts.
 Additionally, New Haven’s Historic District Commission has a lengthy track-record of approving alterations that do not meet The Secretary of the Interior’s Standards for the Treatment of Historic Properties.
-Thus, the only actual impact of the district’s creation has been to reinforce the myth that City Point consists only of the area south of the highway.
+Thus, the primary impact of New Haven’s local historic districts has been to artificially inflate real estate values and property taxes, thereby gentrifying such districts.
+In City Point, the local historic district has reinforced the myth that City Point consists only of the area south of the highway.

 Adding to the neighborhood’s loss of identity is the fact that the City Plan Dept. and Police Dept. maps show “The Hill” as encompassing everything from Legion Ave. down to South Water Street: City Point does not officially exist!